WebberZone/contextual-related-posts/readme.txt

 * Enhancement:
     * If WPML or PolyLang are active, `get_crp_posts_id()` and `CRP_Query` will return the translated set of post IDs and external processing is no longer needed
     * Use `wp_img_tag_add_srcset_and_sizes_attr()` to generate srcset and sizes attributes.
 The original code to display the srcset and sizes attributes will continue to be used
+    * Improved caching with inbuilt expiry.
+Use CRP_CACHE_TIME in your wp-config.php to set how long the transients should be set for.
+Default is one month

 * Bug fixes:
     * In the settings page, only built-in taxonomies were being incorrectly displayed